SurajKande/python_packaging/README.md

 1.***source distribution (sdist):***

-If code contains nothing but pure Python code, and you know your deployment environment supports your version of Python, then you can use Python’s native packaging tools to create a source distribution package, or sdist for short.

 Python’s sdists are compressed archives (.tar.gz files) containing one or more packages or modules.
 If your code is pure-Python, and you only depend on other Python packages

 It contains setup.py (which contains information about module/metadata), the source files of module/script (.py files or .c/.cpp for binary modules), data files, etc.

-* use the sdist command to create a source distribution.
-In the simplest case,

-   `python setup.py sdist`
+* use the sdist command to create a source distribution of the package: `python setup.py sdist`

 (assuming you haven’t specified any sdist options in the setup script or config file), sdist creates the archive of the default format for the current platform.
 The default format is a gzip’ed tar file (.tar.gz) on Unix, and ZIP file on Windows.